dbieber/davidbieber.com/hugo/content/snippets/2021-02-08-repurposing-my-twitter-feed.md

 How does it decide what to tweet?
 It chooses tweets from my Roam Research database.
 I already frequently write down things I'd like to learn about, and ideas I'd like to try in Roam.
 It's where I keep my snippet ideas, my spaced repetition system, and my "Fleeting TODOs".

 Fleeting TODOs are what I call TODO items that tug at my brain in the moment, eager to take my attention away from the task at hand.
 Rather than do them then, I write them down.
-I only ever get around to doing a small fraction of my fleeting TODOs, but its nice to have a record of them.
+I only ever get around to doing a small fraction of my fleeting TODOs, but it's nice to have a record of them.
 It makes it easier to notice if I keep coming back to the same idea, in which case maybe it's worth actually pursuing.

 So, I have a script that occasionally -- currently every 10 minutes -- picks out one of these items from my Roam Research database and tweets it in a way that's only visible to me.